cms-health-project/health-check-rfc/README.md

 *(optional)* is the date-time, in ISO8601 format, at which the reading of the observedValue was recorded or the check itself happened.

 ##### output
 *(optional)* the raw error or warn message, possibly human-readable.
-Should be ommitted for status "pass".
-Can also contain additional information for the status "info".
+Can also contain additional information for the status "pass" and "info".

 ## JSON Schema Definition